mseminatore/TeslaJS/README.md

     });
 ```

-Or using the xxxAsync Promise-based calls:
+Or using the Async Promise-based calls:

 ```javascript
 	tjs.vehiclesAsync(options).done(function(vehicle) {